zoxpx/pxdocs/content/portworx-install-with-kubernetes/migration/kubemotion/_index.md

 clusterpair.stork.libopenstorage.org/remotecluster created
 ```

+Note that, when the ClusterPair gets created, _Portworx_ also creates a 100 GiB volume called `ObjectstoreVolume`.
+If you plan to migrate volumes that are significanlty larger than 100GiB, make sure you check out first the [Migrating Large Volumes](#migrating-large-volumes) section.

 #### Verifying the Pair status

 Once you apply the above spec on the source cluster, you should be able to check the status of the pairing: